maxandersen/fabric8/docs/getStarted/gofabric8.md

 Depending on your platform you may also need to install the following drivers:

 * Windows users will need to run this command as Adminstrator and will need to [enable Hyper-V on Windows 10](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/quick_start/walkthrough_install) or [Windows 7](https://blogs.technet.microsoft.com/schadinio/2010/07/09/installing-hyper-v-manager-on-windows-7/).
-* OS X users  will need to [install the xhyve driver](https://github.com/kubernetes/minikube/blob/master/DRIVERS.md#xhyve-driver) which we try to automatically install via `brew` but you may want to install it just in case ;)
+* OS X users  will need to [install the xhyve driver](https://github.com/kubernetes/minikube/blob/master/DRIVERS.md#xhyve-driver) and especially ensure the permissions are set as outlined.
+Otherwise the cluster will fail to start.
 * Linux will need to [install the kvm driver](https://github.com/kubernetes/minikube/blob/master/DRIVERS.md#kvm-driver)